fjkiani/stripe-Store/README.md

 -npm start

 A paragraph or two about your solution: how does it work?
 Which Stripe APIs does it use?
 -This solution works utilizing the Stripe Checkout API.
 This was done by creating a new checkout session and a new Stripe API object that makes calls to the Stripe server.
 We send a request to Stripe and the response is a sessionID object.
-The app is also using the Payment Intent API.

 A paragraph or two about how you approached this problem: which docs did you use to complete the project?
 What challenges did you encounter?
 -To approach this problem, I utilized one of my web appliction that already has the frontend built.
 The frontend captures the email of a customer and then makes a call to create a checkout session redirects them to the Stripe checkout page.
 Next, I implemented Stripe for the checkout using the custom built form and this utilized query params to redirect the customer to the success page.
 One of the challenges I encountered was expanding the objects to retrieve the charge ID.